WildernessLabs/Netduino.Foundation/docs/Library/Sensors/Motion/ADXL345/index.md

 subtitle: Triple axis accelerometer
 ---

+# Info

-The ADXL345 is a small low power sensor capable of measuring up to +/-16g with a resolution of 13-bits.
+The ADXL345 is a small, low power, triple axis acceleration sensor capable of measuring up to +/-16g with a resolution of 13-bits.

 ## Hardware